Can Indian Students Bring Their Spouse to Ireland? A 2026 Guide

 What if you’re not a PhD student?

-If you’re doing a master’s or undergraduate program, you can’t bring your spouse while studying.
+If you’re doing a master’s or undergraduate program, you can’t sponsor your spouse to join you in Ireland under family reunification while studying.
+However, your spouse may still apply for an Irish visa independently (for example, as a visitor, worker, or student), subject to standard visa rules.
 But there’s good news.
 After you finish your degree, you can apply for a work permit.
 If you get the right kind, you’ll be able to apply for Ireland spouse visa later.

 Quick Comparison: Student vs Work Permit Options